1 in 3

 of victimized women experienced multiple acts of victimization

 - This rate is approximately the same as for women from other racial/ethnic groups.
-In fact, a recent study found no significant difference across racial groups once socioeconomic status was taken into consideration4.
+In fact, a recent study found no significant difference among racial groups once socioeconomic status was taken into consideration[2,3].

-- Immigrant women (including Latinas) who are married are more likely to experience IPV than unmarried women6.
+- Immigrant women (including Latinas) who are married were more likely to experience IPV than unmarried immigrant women.

-- In a sample of over 300 pregnant Latinas, IPV during pregnancy was reported at 10% for physical abuse and 19% for emotional abuse14.
+- In a sample of over 300 pregnant Latinas, IPV during pregnancy was reported at 10% for physical abuse and 19% for emotional abuse.

 - Additionally, 26% of Latina mothers with preschool-age children reported IPV in their current or most recent relationship .